Day-to-day

 2. Set up

-Join our WhatsApp group: Join our team WhatsApp group for quick communication: https://chat.whatsapp.com/Imoq89egIGB1JyPdT6rvJg
+Join our WhatsApp group: Join our team WhatsApp group for quick communication: https://chat.whatsapp.com/KinSe2JpMhp4DcAK6HPbVS

+Join our to do list: Your to do list should not live in your head.
+That’s where task managers come in.
 We highly encourage using a to-do list for personal use.
-You can use Microsoft To Do or follow Rick Pastoor’s recommendations to find a system that works for you.
+You can follow Rick Pastoor’s recommendations to find a system that works for you.

 Share your personal info: Email your IBAN and account name for salary processing, along with your emergency contacts, any allergies, and any other important information we should be aware of, to admin@vouw.com.